 WP Engine is a top-rated managed WordPress hosting service that provides businesses of all sizes with a speedy and reliable hosting experience.
 WP Engine has supported many small businesses, creative agencies, and enterprise brands in its journey.

-I have done in-depth research on both the hosting services, spending hours, and in this post, I will walk you through all the important aspects of both hosting services.
-By the end of this post, you should be able to choose between the two, based on your requirements.
+I have done in-depth research on both the hosting services and spending hours, and in this post, I will walk you through the essential aspects of both hosting services.
+By the end of this post, you should be able to choose between the two based on your requirements.

 Cloudways vs. WP Engine: Pricing

-Cloudways is one of those hosting companies that offer customers a lot of choice and flexibility, which largely reflects on its plans and pricing.
-The provider has suitable plans for all types of customers and has 11 different plans based on RAM, Processor, Storage, and Bandwidth.
+Cloudways is one hosting company that offers customers many choices and flexibility, primarily reflected in its plans and pricing.
+The provider has suitable plans for all customers and 11 different plans based on RAM, Processor, Storage, and Bandwidth.
+Cloudways offers free $25 hosting credits for all new plans through our discount code.
 Now, let us look at some of the popular Cloudways plans:

 - DO1GB: $10 per month, 1GB RAM, 1Core, 25GB Storage, 1TB Bandwidth